Magic circle: Techniques

 Traditionally, circles are believed by ritual magicians to form a protective barrier between themselves and what they summon.
 One text known as the Heptameron says of the circle, 'But because the greatest power is attributed to the circles; (for they are certain fortresses to defend the operators safe from the evil spirits); in the first place we will treat concerning the composition of a circle.'

 Moreover, as magician and historian Jake Stratton-Kent writes, 'In short a circle is not an obsolete symbol of a superstitious fear of spirits, but an intentionally created ritual space for various purposes.
 It is not always required for all kinds of ritual work, but neither is it of no value, quite the contrary.
 Making sacred space is among the most primal of rituals, such intentional actions are as worthy of the term psychoactive as any substance.'

 Circles may or may not be physically marked out on the ground, and a variety of elaborate patterns for circle markings can be found in grimoires and magical manuals, often involving angelic and divine names.
 Such markings, or a simple unadorned circle, may be drawn in chalk or salt, or indicated by other means such as with a cord.
 Some traditions include tracing or circumambulation.

 Uses

 In Sumer

-The Sumerians called the practice of using ritual circles zisurrû.
+The Sumerians called the practice of using ritual circles zisurrû, meaning "magic circle drawn with flour", and inscribed ZÌ-SUR-RA-a.
+This was an ancient Mesopotamian method of delineating, purifying and protecting from evil by the enclosing of a ritual space in a circle of flour.
+It involved ritual drawings with a variety of powdered cereals to counter different threats and is accompanied by the gloss: SAG.BA SAG.BA, Akkadian: māmīt māmīt, the curse from a broken oath, in The Exorcists Manual, where it refers to a specific ritual on two tablets the first of which is extant.